Marian J. Mohr Memorial Library

 Maintain technological resources.

-Provide eleven to twelve workstations and laptops for public database use, internet access, word processing and other general-purpose software, or games with educational value.
+Provide increased workstations and laptops and other electronic devices for public database use, internet access, word processing and other general-purpose software, or games with educational value.
 Maintain several stations for online catalog only.
 Maintain public computer printers, scanners and photocopiers.
 Maintain staff computers as necessary for cataloging and circulating materials and to support reference work.
 Maintain wireless access for public use of the internet on compatible devices.
 Implement wireless access on staff and board laptops for increased flexibility in providing computer workshops, and processing or inventorying library materials.

 Expand collections of electronic materials available for loan to library patrons.
 Offer free loan of devices necessary to listen or view contents, promote and assist use of electronic content.